-Inside Await, your data is never undefined.
+Inside Await, data is never undefined.

 The Await component narrows the type.
-Inside the callback, your data is the success type — no null checks, no optional chaining, no guessing.
+Inside the callback, your data is the success type.
+No null checks, no optional chaining, no guessing.

-<Await store={userStore}>{(user) => (// user is User — never undefined,// never null, never loading.<div><h1>{user.name}</h1><p>{user.email}</p></div>)}</Await>
+<Await store={userStore}>{(user) => (// user is User.
+Never undefined,// never null, never loading.<div><h1>{user.name}</h1><p>{user.email}</p></div>)}</Await>

 Errors are data, not exceptions.